Find Affordable College Courses

 Best Nevada Schools for Affordable Quality for a Master's in Nursing

-Our 2023 rankings named University of Nevada - Reno the best value school in Nevada for nursing students working on their master’s degree.
-Located in the city of Reno, UNR is a public school with a very large student population.
+Our analysis found University of Nevada - Reno to be the best value school for nursing students who want to pursue a master’s degree in Nevada.
+Located in the city of Reno, UNR is a public college with a very large student population.

-UNR not only placed well in our value ranking, but it is also #2 on our Best Nursing Master’s Degree Schools in Nevada list.
+UNR also made our Best Nursing Master’s Degree Schools in Nevada list, coming in at #2.

-Full Nursing at University of Nevada - Reno Report
+Read full report on Nursing at University of Nevada - Reno

-In-state tuition fees for graduate students at UNLV are $6,607 per year.
+The average tuition and fees for an in-state graduate student at UNLV are $6,607 a year.

-Full Nursing at University of Nevada - Las Vegas Report
+Read full report on Nursing at University of Nevada - Las Vegas

 #3